 - 1. Click on the A+ GRADES icon on the goldenrams.com homepage, OR open the internet browser (Firefox or Chrome preferred) on your computer and type this into the address bar: https://powerschool.goldenrams.com/public - 2.
-Click the Create Account tab and Create Account button.

-- 5. Click Submit at the bottom of that window. - 6.
+Click the Create Account tab and Create Account button. - 3.
+Enter your Parent Account Details. - In the Link Students to Account section: Enter the Student Name.
+Access ID and Access Password (exactly as they are given both are case sensitive); and Relationship. - 5.
+Click Submit at the bottom of that window. - 6.
 Sign in again using your new account.
 Keep your username and password secure and do not share it with anyone. - 7.
 Remember to log off when you are finished.

-our app!
-What are the features in the

-Power School Parent Access Portal?
+What are the features in the Power School Parent Access Portal?